Mohamed-Saber-97/java17-ocp-study-notes/CoreAPIs.md

 String toUpperCase();
 String replace(CharSequence target, CharSequence replacement);
 ```
 * What does normalizing whitespace mean, you ask?
-First, a line break is added to the end of the string if not already there.
+First, a line break is added to the end of the string **if not already there**.
 Second, any line breaks are converted to the \n format.
+* `text\ntext\ntext` the `indent(n)` adds extra `n` lines before each line not only the first one.

 ![Rules for indent() and stripIndent()](./images/RulesforindentandstripIndent.png "Rules for indent() and
 stripIndent()")